 - About 37 percent of women and 5 percent of men have had receptive anal intercourse in their adult lives.

 - Contrary to popular belief, women have the most anal sex in their twenties, and the rate drops off as they get older.
-In men, there are two peak decades in anal activity: the 30s and the 50s.
+There are two peak decades in anal activity in men: the 30s and the 50s.

 - Whites and “non-Mexican Hispanics” had the most anal sex when compared to blacks.